 The Medieval Chapel of Healing

-Acceptance - "Surrender" - is the "bottom line" in stress management strategies
+Acceptance [Surrender] - is the "bottom line" in Strategic Stress/Distress Management...

-It requires a degree of skill, faith and hope (as opposed to passivity or resignation)
+It requires a degree of skill, faith and hope - NOT passivity or resignation, See: "Let Go to Move Forward!"

 May it be an evening star